corona-ai/api-documentation/source/index.html.md

 # Introduction

-Documentation for the Corona.ai Prediction API.
-This API is currently in **ALPHA**.
+Documentation for the Helix Labs Pathogenicity Prediction API.

 The API is secured and you need credentials to be able to use it.
 We use the industry-standard OAuth2 protocol.
 For those of you who'd like more information about the ins and outs of OAuth2 please take a look [here](https://auth0.com/docs/protocols/oauth2).